ninja7v/Traffic-Simulator/README.md

 ### ⚫🚦Intersections
 Intersections have a positon and input/output roads as parameters.
 Each intersection is initialized with a random points on a squared grid.
 Intersections manages the traffic lights.
 Input roads have the green light one by one.
 ### 🛣Roads
-Roads have a speed limit, lenght parameter.
+Roads have a lenght parameter and contains a list of vehicle.
 Each road is initialized with 2 intersections.
-### 🚗🚛🏍️Vehicules
+### 🚗🚛🏍️Vehicles
-There are 3 types of vehicules: cars, trucks and motorcycles.
+There are 3 types of vehicles: cars, trucks and motorcycles.
 Each of them have a maximum speed and an acceleration parameter.
 They have a smooth displacement.
 Every Vehicules is initialized with a random road with a random target intersection.
 Their itinerary is obtained using the Dijkstra algorithm.
 ### 💻Optimizer
 ⚠️No implemented yet⚠️
 #### Approach of the problem